YugeRamirez/GEOG328Lab4/README.md

 # Lab 4
-This lab mainly focuses on making interactive map with geojson file with given data.
+This lab mainly focuses on making interactive map with geojson file from given data.

 ## Details on Data Visualization
 I changed my color scheme from OrRd which is adopted in the example population density to Greens, since I believe more vaccination rate represents more safety against virus.